 Following the discussion of costs and prices, investment and recruitment will be considered.
-The corporate investment index fell from 67.9 to 63.3, with the labor demand index falling from 71.1 to 68.3.
-These two indices are interesting as, since September 2011, while other indices have fluctuated significantly including profit and inventory and the overall BCI, these two and the costs index have remained consistent.
+The corporate investment index rose from 63.3 to 68.0, in line with the recent upward trend.
+The labor demand index fell marginally from 68.3 to 67.1.
+These two indices are interesting, as since September 2011, while other indices have fluctuated significantly including profit and inventory and the overall BCI, these two and the costs index have remained consistent.

-The investment and labor indices have both been above 50 over the long term, and comparatively high at that.
-Taking investment as an example, since September 2011, the index has been between 50 and 60 four times, and the rest of the time above 60, even going above 80 on four occasions.
+The investment index and labor index have both been above 50 over the long term, and comparatively high at that.
+Taking investment as an example, since September 2011, the index has been between 50 and 60 four times, and the rest of the time above 60, and above 80 on four occasions.
 The labor demand index has only been between 50 and 60 twice, and above 60 for the rest of the time, twice registering above 80.

-While sales are still good, cost pressures are mounting, a long-term poor financing condition exists and prices and profit performance are weak.
+While sales are still good, cost pressures are mounting, long-term poor financing conditions exist and prices and profit performance are weak.
 But what is most interesting is that firms are still in expansionary mode, ploughing more money into investment and recruitment.
 With such poor short-term business expectations, why are businesses making such counter-cyclical decisions?